wp-plugins/sideblogging/trunk/readme.txt

 == Changelog ==

+= 0.1.1 =
+* Fix a problem that occurred in unexpected situations
+* Plugin tested with PHP 5.2
+* Fix a security issue in dashboard widget
+* More check about compatibility

 = 0.1 =
 * First public version.

 == Upgrade Notice ==

+= 0.1.1 =
+Fix a random error and a security issue.

 = 0.1 =
 Is it possible to upgrade to the first version ?